 Benefits of using licensed security providers

-Investment : a professional installation of good quality security doors and windows in your entire home is a long-term investment hat will increase the value of your home.
+A professional installation of good quality security doors and windows in your entire home is a long-term investment that will increase the value of your home.
 Should you use an unlicensed security company which supplies dodgy products or does shoddy work, not only will you lose money on the products, you may wrack up big costs just trying to fix the mess they left behind.

-Your security screen provider should ideally hold a license from the Queensland Government’s Building Services Authority (BSA).
+Your security screen provider should ideally hold a license from the Queensland Building and Construction Commission (QBCC).
 In order to obtain this license, they have to provide details of their experience in the security industry and evidence of past work done.
-Their work will be audited by a BSA-appointed assessor and if it’s up to scratch the license will be granted.
+Their work will be audited by a QBCC assessor and if it’s up to scratch the license will be granted.